Megan Lanasa’s Mission to Make the Best Pizza in BaltimoreBy Marc Graser

 “The best way to describe pizza is there’s always something you can change about it,” says Megan Lanasa, co-founder and owner of BricknFire Pizza Co.

-After spending the past three years towing a custom brick oven on a trailer in and around Baltimore, serving up wood-fired Neapolitan pizzas within minutes, Lanasa will have a permanent home for BricknFire inside the Baltimore Marriott Inner Harbor at Camden Yard hotel, starting this summer.
+After spending three years towing a custom brick oven on a trailer in and around Baltimore, serving up wood-fired Neapolitan pizzas within minutes, Lanasa made a permanent home for BricknFire inside the Baltimore Marriott Inner Harbor at Camden Yard hotel in Summer 2016.

 The hotel is just steps from Oriole Park, the Baltimore Convention Center, the University of Maryland Baltimore and University of Maryland Medical Center.